thatoddmailbox/awsipacl/README.md

 Open up the newly-created function, and, in the "Code" tab, edit the "Runtime settings".
 Set the "Handler" to "awsipacl".
 Also, in the "Configuration" tab, edit the memory to 128 MB.

 In the "Configuration" tab, select "Permissions", and then click on the role under "Role name".
 This will open a new tab in the IAM console.
-From there, click "Attach policies", then "Create policy" (this will open a new tab).
-Select the JSON tab and paste the following in (MAKE SURE TO REPLACE `SECURITY-GROUP-ID-HERE` with your security group ID, including the `sg-` prefix):
+From there, click "Add permissions", then "Create inline policy".
+Select the JSON policy editor and paste the following in (MAKE SURE TO REPLACE `SECURITY-GROUP-ID-HERE` with your security group ID, including the `sg-` prefix):

 ```json
 {